Jaxues/2023-Project/README.md

+# *IMPORTANT NOTE THIS CODE IS OUTDATED AND NOT SECURE I AM KEEPING THIS UP TO SHOWCASE MY PREVIOUS PROGRAMMING SKILLS ONLY*
 # 2023-Project
 Welcome to Hadit my project for level 3 Programming.
 Hadit is a habit tracker for neurodivergent and people with pyschological conditions.